Jesus the Good Shepherd

 Our need for a shepherd

 Many of us, when we consider our lives, the problems we have, and the pain we suffer, wonder: “Where is God?” and “Does God care for me?”
-We may just be disoriented from the chaos of life, or have anxiety and fear building up from all of the uncertainties we face.
-Some of us may have intentionally taken wrong and destructive paths, and are suffering from it.
+We may have anxiety and fear from all of the uncertainties we face or just be disoriented from the chaos of life.
+Some of us have intentionally taken wrong and destructive paths and are suffering from it.
 Whatever our condition, we are all in need of a shepherd—one who cares for us, leads us, and protects us from danger.
 And not just any shepherd, but Jesus the good shepherd.

 Much of the isolation and disillusionment we feel are from being disconnected from God.
 The prophet Isaiah lamented:

 We all, like sheep, have gone astray, each of us has turned to his own way… (Isaiah 53:6)

 We have all strayed from God’s path and turned to our own way.
 Now lost, we need to find our way back to God.